The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

-In particular, in this latter proportion of twists the difference \eqref{INTRO eq descent failure} must be arbitrarily large. \begin{rem} The same conclusion can be drawn using any $E/\QQ$ which has full $2$-torsion and admits no cyclic $4$-isogeny over $\QQ$ by later work of Kane \cite{kane2013ranks}*{Theorem 3} and Swinnerton-Dyer \cite{SD2008} extending the results of Heath-Brown. \end{rem}
+In particular, in this latter proportion of twists the difference \eqref{INTRO eq descent failure} must be arbitrarily large. \begin{rem} There are many more examples of this phenomenon: if $E/\QQ$ is any elliptic curve with full $2$-torsion then the result of Morgan and the author implies the same behaviour for the groups $\sel{2}(E_d/K)$; if additionally $E$ has no rational $4$-isogeny then the same behaviour as above is known to holds for $\sel{2}(E_d/\QQ)$ by work of Kane \cite{kane2013ranks}*{Theorem 3} and Swinnerton-Dyer \cite{SD2008}. \end{rem}

 The core statistical result in this paper shows that, despite this, the average size of the failure of Galois descent is bounded as we vary over all elliptic curves over the rational numbers (ordered by height). \begin{theorem}[\Cref{thm:avg dim of fixed space is bdd}] Let $p$ be a prime number, $F$ be a number field and $K/F$ be a finite Galois extension.
 Writing $G=\gal(K/F)$, we have that